 There are fifty countries which are exempt from Canadian visa requirements, including New Zealand.
 This means New Zealand citizens do not need a visa to visit Canada.

 The system has allowed border officials to efficiently assess travelers to the country and cut down on the number of repeat visitors who need paperwork.
-As a result, queues at customs have been reduced and waiting times for applications are much shorter.

-Canada Entry and Transit Requirements
+Canada Entry and Transit Requirements for New Zealanders

-The eTA for New Zealand citizens is intended for visitors who are traveling to Canada for the purposes of:
+The Canada eTA for New Zealand citizens is intended for visitors who are traveling to Canada for the purposes of:

 - Tourism, especially short tourist stays